-Neural implicit fields (or neural fields) are an implicit representation of 3D shapes where a neural network ``represents'' the 3D shape.
+\textbf{Neural Implicit Fields.} Neural implicit fields (or neural fields) are an implicit representation of 3D shapes where a neural network ``represents'' the 3D shape.
 In order to observe the 3D shape, the 3D point coordinates are fed as inputs into the neural network, and the properties pertaining to each point can be predicted.
 The properties predicted by the neural field tend to be either occupancy values \cite{chen2019learning,mescheder2019occupancy} or signed distance values \cite{park2019deepsdf}, from which we can infer the 3D shape.
 For example, by querying the 3D space for occupancy values, we can infer which regions of the 3D space are occupied by the 3D shape.
 Neural fields hold the advantage of being a continuous representation, which can potentially encode 3D shapes in high resolutions with high memory efficiency.
 They are also flexible in encoding various topologies.
 However, extracting the 3D surfaces from neural fields is typically slow, since it requires a dense evaluation of 3D points with a neural network (usually an MLP).
-Furthermore, it can be challenging to train neural fields as there is a lack of ground truth data to effectively supervise the training, and it is also not straightforward to train generative models such as GANs in a neural field representation.
+Furthermore, it can be challenging to train neural fields as there is a lack of ground truth data to effectively supervise the training, and it is also not straightforward to train generative models such as GANs to produce a neural field representation.
 Moreover, since each neural field only captures one 3D shape, more effort is required to learn the ability to generalize and generate new shapes.
 It can also be difficult to edit the 3D shape, as the information is stored implicitly as neural network weights.

-\textbf{Occupancy Fields.} IM-GAN \cite{chen2019learning} and ONet \cite{mescheder2019occupancy} are the first to perform 3D shape generation while modeling the implicit field with a neural network, which assigns an occupancy value to each point.
-LDIF \cite{genova2020local} decomposes a shape into a set of overlapping regions according to a structured implicit function \cite{genova2019learning} template, which improves the efficiency and generalizability of the neural implicit field.
-Peng et al. \cite{peng2020convolutional} introduce convolutional occupancy networks that leverage convolutions, which are scalable and also improves over the fully-connected architecture often used in previous works.
+\textit{Occupancy Fields.} IM-GAN \cite{chen2019learning} and ONet \cite{mescheder2019occupancy} are the first to perform 3D shape generation while modeling the implicit field with a neural network, which assigns an occupancy value to each point.
+LDIF \cite{genova2020local} decomposes a shape into a set of overlapping regions according to a structured implicit function template, improving the efficiency and generalizability of the neural field.
+Peng et al. \cite{peng2020convolutional} introduce occupancy networks that leverage convolutions, which are more scalable than the fully-connected architecture often used in previous works.